-- 1 Total and per-mile RUC vs. gas tax paid by urban, suburban, vs. rural status of participant. - 2 Total and per-mile RUC vs. gas tax paid by participant income. - 3 Total and per-mile RUC vs. gas tax paid by instate vs. out-of-state participants. - 4 Participant expectations and before-and-after perceptions of RUC equity relative to gas taxes. - their jobs because the housing costs are lower.
+- Total and per-mile RUC vs. gas tax paid by urban, suburban, vs. rural status of participant. - 2 Total and per-mile RUC vs. gas tax paid by participant income. - 3 Total and per-mile RUC vs. gas tax paid by instate vs. out-of-state participants. - Participant expectations and before-and-after perceptions of RUC equity relative to gas taxes. - LE My only concern is my community is very poor.
+Our citizens live far away from their jobs because the housing costs are lower.
 Adding more costs to them might be counterproductive.
 These people tend to drive vehicles with poor gas mileage.
 Adding more taxes to them seems to be almost cruel.
+11

-66 My concern is that focusing on miles driven (which is appropriate for maintaining infrastructure) is at odds with fuel efficiency (which is appropriate for reducing impact on the environment).
+My concern is that focusing on miles driven (which is appropriate for maintaining infrastructure) is at odds with fuel efficiency (which is appropriate for reducing impact on the environment).
 My preference would be to have significantly higher fuel usage charges, coupled with vehicle fees based on emissions tiers, to encourage less usage overall of the roads, perhaps more promotion to shared transportation.